MCModderAnchor/tacwiki/docs/gunpack/attachment/README.md

   "sight": true,
   // The FOV rendered by the gun and scope when aiming.
 By default, the FOV for rendering hand models in MC is 70 "fov": 70.0
+  // sound effects, which can only be heard when installing and removing accessories "sounds": {
+    // Sound effect when installing.
+    "install": "tacz:attachments/scope_general_e",
+    // Sound effect when removing.
+    "uninstall": "tacz:attachments/scope_general_e"
+  }
 }

 ```